 A solar PV system will knock over half a tonne off your carbon footprint for every kWp installed.
 Thus a standard domestic 4-6 kWp system will knock 2-3 tonnes off your carbon footprint.
 A 50 kWp non-residential system will cut 25 tonnes off the building’s carbon footprint.
 The system will also make you more aware of your energy use, both in the home and outside it.
 As a result you will reap indirect savings both in cash and in carbon.

 Everyone knows electricity prices go up over time.
-The graph below shows inflation-linked energy prices from 2005-2016.
+The graph below shows inflation-linked electricity prices from 2005-2018.
 Although prices decreased from 2014-2016, they started rising again in 2017 amid escalating global oil prices.

 In fact if prices rise much further owning solar panels will be like owning a mobile phone… you just can’t afford not to!